steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 However, MRInitializeUserStore may be set if the application is started through 'dotnet run'.

 #### New Computer Setup
-    The Test files are not restored from Git because some (e.g. .obj) are excluded by .gitignore. gulp must be installed globally.
+    gulp must be installed globally.
         npm install --global gulp-cli
-    Unit tests require running Baseline.py after running ModelRelief.Test to create the initial Test database. node must be installed.
+    node must be installed.

 #### Authentication and Authorization